athilalala/506-Tiktok-Trend-Analysis/README.md

 Evaluate whether combining NLP on transcription text with engagement signals outperforms engagement features alone Test model generalization on a completely unseen out-of-distribution dataset

-Key finding: Our multimodal DistilBERT model achieves AUC = 0.9943 on the test set.
-The most surprising result was that claim_status — whether a video makes a factual assertion rather than an opinion — was the dominant predictor, with 98.2% of viral videos being "claim" type content.
 ---

 ## How to Build and Run